ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 Data should be always submitted on-the-fly but with debouncing.

+## Raster

+We raster per pixel, which should represent 1cm in reality.
+Geometric operations that produce results not in that raster, should be rounded.
+In the state or in the backend only integer values should be used.

 ## Key bindings

 A JSON file is responsible for global key bindings.